Timesheets, Notes, Reports, and Invoices

 Can a Timesheet Be an Invoice?

-Last updated: March 30, 2026
+Last updated:

 A timesheet and an invoice do different jobs

-Why freelancers mix them together
+Why hourly freelancers often mix them together

 When a timesheet may be enough in practice